Heckscheibe/SimpleSimulatorManager/README.md

 - Option to Show/Hide platforms in the list

 **Note:** While Simple Simulator Manager facilitates efficient local testing, it is essential to conduct thorough testing on real devices before releasing your apps. ;)

+*Inspired by [XSimulatorMngr](https://github.com/wcb133/XSimulatorMngr).
+I have used this program before, and it helped me a lot.*